Planting a Better Field

 - The seeder sports the latest innovations, including vertical tillage, dramatic improvement in nutrient application, highest accuracy seed placing at 35% higher speeds than most competitors, and twin row spacing creating plants with bigger stalks and larger root mass.

-- By using the whole PTC Creo suite, the design team was able to create equipment that fulfills demanding customer requirements at 40% less weight than traditional concepts.
+- By using the whole Creo suite, the design team was able to create equipment that fulfills demanding customer requirements at 40% less weight than traditional concepts.

 - Second year sales of the seeder have increased ten-fold, beating the companies best forecast.

-Check out Great Plains Manufacturing, the 3S-5000 seeder and see how great products come to life with PTC Creo.
+Check out Great Plains Manufacturing, the 3S-5000 seeder and see how great products come to life with Creo.